Head-to-Head Comparison

 Our Assessment

-In our 2026 evaluation, OpenEvidence (ranked #3, 72/100) outperforms DynaMed (ranked #6, 59/100) in overall physician satisfaction and editorial scoring.
-OpenEvidence is best suited for physicians who want a free, widely adopted AI literature search tool with NEJM and JAMA content partnerships — and who understand the ad-supported model and accuracy limitations on complex cases.
+In our 2026 evaluation, OpenEvidence (ranked #2, 4.3 stars) outperforms DynaMed (ranked #7, 3.5 stars) in overall physician satisfaction and editorial scoring.
+OpenEvidence is best suited for a useful tool for physicians who need fast, cited answers to clinical questions grounded in peer-reviewed literature.
+Relevant for primary care, internal medicine, and emergency medicine.
+Free and backed by a broad content partnership network (NEJM, JAMA, NCCN, ACC, AAFP, ACEP).
 Meanwhile, DynaMed is a stronger choice for physicians and institutions seeking a KLAS-recognized, evidence-graded clinical reference at a lower price point than UpToDate, with integrated drug information via Micromedex.
-Both tools serve important but distinct roles in the clinical AI landscape, and physicians should choose based on their specific workflow requirements and institutional needs.
+Both tools serve important but distinct roles in clinical care workflows, and physicians should choose based on their specific workflow requirements and institutional needs.